OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

  - How to guide - [Setting up a CI/CD pipeline with Bitbucket and Octopus](https://octopus.com/blog/continuous-delivery-bitbucket-pipelines)
  - Container redux - [Using the Octopus CLI containers in your pipeline](https://octopus.com/blog/bitbucket-pipelines-redux)

  As part of the Customer Success team, we get to talk to our customers and understand how they are using Octopus.
-Over time, that experience has taught us that when someone has a particular problem to solve, having a concrete sample to show is helpful for everyone.
+Over time, that experience has taught us that when someone has a particular problem to solve, providing a solution that includes a concrete sample to show is helpful for everyone.

  In this post, I'll describe my journey to do just that, with the next evolution in Bitbucket pipelines; [Pipes](https://bitbucket.org/product/features/pipelines/integrations).
-I create a pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command and use it in a Bitbucket pipeline for our Sample node.js application - [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally integrate the pipeline with Octopus.
+I will create a Pipe for an [Octopus CLI](https://g.octopushq.com/OctopusCLI) command, use it in a Bitbucket pipeline for our Sample node.js application - [RandomQuotes-Js](https://bitbucket.org/octopussamples/randomquotes-js), and finally, integrate the pipeline with Octopus.

 <h2>In this post</h2>